A. H. Almaas: Theory of holes

 As our soul develops it is faced with a double challenge: it must learn to function in the World, while also remaining connected to Spirit.
 For various reasons, some innate and others environmental, we slowly become alienated from our Essence through the development of fixed patterns of perception and behaviour known as the personality or ego.
 Each of these patterns or ego structures disconnects us from a specific Essential Aspect.
 In other words, it is built around the "Hole" of this aspect.
 By exploring its structure, both cognitively and experientially, one eventually confronts the Hole and by going through it the lost aspect is retrieved.

 Methodology

 The Diamond Approach uses methods which its founders learned from Claudio Naranjo.
 Naranjo was a student of Oscar Ichazo and he took a part of Ichazo's teachings back to the west where Almaas was then introduced.
-Almaas' scientific background (he studied physics at Berkeley) helps explain the emphasis on rigorous (self) inquiry.
-Several contexts for participation are provided, including regular one-on-one sessions with a trained teacher, seminars and participation in various formats of organized ongoing groups.
+Almaas' scientific background helps explain the emphasis on rigorous (self) inquiry.